memorycapsule/hate-webapp/README.md

 ## Usage
 - in home directory : python .\manage.py runserver
+- in the frontend directory : npm i
-- in on frontend directory: npm run start
+- in the frontend directory: npm run start
 - Use model to classify data as hateful

 ## API